NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 - Install [Mono](http://www.mono-project.com/docs/getting-started/install/) and then use the `nuget.exe` command-line executable for Windows (version 3.2 and later) from [nuget.org/downloads](https://nuget.org/downloads).
 Running NuGet on Mono is subject to the following limitations:

   - Commands tested to work:
     - config
     - delete
     - help
     - install
     - list
     - push
     - setApiKey
     - sources
     - spec

   - Partially-working commands:
     - pack: works with `.nuspec` files but not with project files.
-        - restore: works with `packages.config` and `project.json` files but not with solution (`.sln`) files.
+    - restore: works with `packages.config` files but not with solution (`.sln`) files.

-    - Commands that do not work:
+  - Commands that don't work:
     - update

 ### Related topics